Behind the Seasoning: Georgia Peach Spice

 "The idea for Georgia Peach Spice,” Savory Spice founder Mike Johnston explains, “was to take the spices traditionally used to make spiced peaches (cloves, cinnamon, hints of lemon) and convert that flavor profile into a new type of seasoning.”

-We also had to play around a bit with the various spices to find just the right balance.
-Initially, the clove was surprisingly strong and even overpowered the cinnamon flavor.
+In two words: sweet & spiced.
+We blended Saigon cinnamon, citric acid, cloves, and allspice with our signature Vanilla Bean Sugar.
+We had to play around a bit with the various spices to find just the right balance.
+Initially, the clove flavor was surprisingly strong and even overpowered the cinnamon flavor.
 It was getting closer but there was still something missing.
 After a bit of recipe research, we found that lemon zest is added to some versions of spiced peaches.
 A dash of lemon peel added a tangy burst to the final version of the seasoning.

-In the midst of peach season, we look forward to hear about any delicious recipes you create with our new Georgia Peach Spice.
+Browse more Baking Spices.
+And whether it's peach season or not, we look forward to hearing about any delicious recipes you create with our Georgia Peach Spice.